-Not much is known about cow peas in the west; not surprising.
-70% of the world’s cow peas production comes from Sub Saharan Africa, especially Nigeria.
+They may not be popular in the West as 70% of the world’s cowpeas production comes from Sub Saharan Africa, especially Nigeria.

-This leguminous seed is made of 25% protein.
-It is rich also in complex carbohydrate, a group of vitamin B (thiamine – vitamin B1, riboflavin – vitamin b2, niacin – vitamin B3), as well as vitamin C, all necessary for maintaining good health and fighting diseases.
-It also contains calcium, vitamin A, Phosphorous, magnesium, iron, copper, zinc, selenium, folic acid and high in dietary fibre.
-It is totally Trans fat and cholesterol free.
+They contain calcium, vitamin A and a group of vitamin B (thiamine – vitamin B1, riboflavin – vitamin b2, niacin – vitamin B3), as well as vitamin C, all necessary for maintaining good health and fighting diseases.

-Like beans, cow peas with rice alone would provide a high nutritious balance diet that can wipe out many malnutrition diseases seen in developing countries.
+Like other legumes, cowpeas with rice alone would provide a highly nutritious balanced diet that can wipe out many malnutrition diseases seen in developing countries.
 Cowpeas is widely cultivated in Africa, hence, affordable to very poor people.
 But the good news is, they are not poor in nutrient!